itsjunetime/smserver/docs/API.md

 # `/requests` requests:

-All requests to `/requests` besides `?password` and `?name` return JSON information.
-The other two return plain text.
+Most requests to `/requests` return information in the form of a JSON object, but some return plain text.
+Each group of query parameters specifies specifically iwhich type it returns.

 The below sections detail the query key/value pairs that you can combine to get the information you need from the API.

 ## `password`

 Authenticates with the server, so that you can retrieve more information from it.
+This returns plain text.

 | Key | Required | Type | Description |
 | - | - | - | - |
 | password | Yes | String | If you pass in a different password from what is specified in the main view of the app for this key, it will return `false` as plain text.
 If it is the same password, it will return `true`, and you will be able to make further requests to other API endpoints. |

-Example queries:
+__Example queries:__
 - /requests?password=toor

-Example return:
+__Example return:__
 ```json
 true
 ```

 ## `person`, `num`, `offset`, `read`, `from`

 Retrieves the most recent `num` messages to or from `person`, offset by `offset`.
+Returns a JSON object.

 | Key | Required | Type | Description |
 | - | - | - | - |